PhilipK/BoilR/Readme.md

 ## Contributions

 ### How can I help/contribute?
-If you are a coder, you can fork this repo and then create a pull request, they are very welcome!
+If you are a coder, you are very welcome!
+You can fork this repo and then create a pull request.
 To run BoilR just write:

 ```shell
 cargo run
 ```

-If you are not a developer (or you don't like to code in Rust) spread the work and create issues/discussions for anything.
+If you are not a developer (or you don't like to code in Rust) do spread the work and create issues/discussions for anything.

-### I found a bug, what do it do?
+### I found a bug, what do I do?
 Check that there is not already an issue for it [here](https://github.com/PhilipK/BoilR/issues) If not, create a new issue and I will have a look at it (remember to write which OS you are using).